Ten FAQs on direct mail.

 In consumer markets the recipient is usually the buyer and can respond immediately.
 Moreover, the message can be aimed at broader emotional appeal since this plays a strong role in influencing personal buying, though benefits are still very important.

 Look at the mailing list first.
 Start off by spending most of your time and resources in either compiling your own list or carefully sourcing the right list from a list broker.
 A stunning message delivered to the wrong audience is a complete waste of money.
-Only when you are happy that a good list is available should you move on to thinking about what to send.
+Only when you are happy that your list is good should you move on to thinking about what to send.

-Send to your identified, targeted prospects.
+Send your mailing to your identified, targeted prospects.
 And remember to mailshot your existing customers as well - they need to be told about new offers and reminded to make seasonal purchases.
-You will make more profit selling to your existing customers than spending money looking for more names.
+You will make more profit selling to your existing customers than spending money targeting new customers.

-4. Will a personalised mailing always get a better response?
+4. Will a personalised mailing get a better response?

 Digitally-produced letters are capable of a high level of personalisation.